 There will be 14 modules corresponding to the 14 weeks of the course (1 module per week).
-You should proceed through one module per week, which will be comprised of readings from the course texts, supplemental class notes, graded discussions, homework, and exams.
+You should proceed through one module per week, which will be comprised of readings from the course texts, supplemental class notes, graded discussion questions, Homework, exercises, exams, and few outside sources of information such as additional readings and video content.